little-Dave/kin/README.md

 ------------------------------------------------------------------------------------------------------------------------------

-                                         Login and view your peeps
+                                         Login and view your kin

 ![](kin_loginAndView.gif)